 Basic school supplies (pencils, paper, rulers) Night lights

 Small table lamps

 A toaster Televisions

 Video games (rated E or E10+) Movies (rated G or PG)

-Youth and Children’s Schedule for March:
+Youth and Children’s schedule for April

 Sunday School is every Sunday morning in the Youth Room, meeting at 9:45 and the lesson beginning at 10.